madeline-michaelis/16S_chtc/README.md

     * Filename is what you wish the dag to be named.
 If you input microbiome_dag_1, it will be called microbiome_dag_1.dag.
     * Reference template_dag in this repository for an example output.

-7. Confirm that you have A) the proper staging folder structure (input-outputs/all job names 00-08) and B) a DAG with your desired name in your scripts folder.
+7. Confirm that you have A) the proper staging folder structure (path: staging/username/input-outputs/all job names 00-08) and B) a DAG with your desired name in your scripts folder.

 8. Import your starting data into your staging/username/input-outputs/00_pipeline_inputs directory.